High-dimensional multi-trait GWAS by reverse prediction of genotypes: Methods

 For genotype prediction using machine learning models, the expression values were treated as explanatory variables whereas the genotype value of a variant was treated as a response variable.
 The prediction performance was measured by computing the root mean squared error (RMSE) between the predicted and the actual genotype value of variants.

-\subsection{\textit{\textbf{Trans-eQTL target prediction}}}
+\subsection{\textbf{Trans-eQTL target prediction}}

-Trans-eQTL target prediction was done using weights assigned to the features by the machine learning methods.
-We computed the area under the receiver operating characteristic (AUROC) curve to measure prediction performance.
-The weights (feature importance in case of RFR, and coefficients for RR and SVR) were compared against the true targets in the ground truth for each variant.
+Trans-eQTL target prediction was done using weights assigned to the features by the machine learning methods: feature importance in case of random forest regression (RFR), and coefficients for support vector regression (SVR) and ridge regression (RR).
+We computed the area under the receiver operating characteristic (AUROC) curve to measure prediction performance by comparing the weights against the true targets in the ground truth for each variant.

-\subsection{\textit{\textbf{Datasets}}}
+\subsection{\textbf{Datasets}}